somepaulo/MoreWaita/README.md

 ##### Uninstall

-Simply chose another theme and then delete the entire `MoreWaita` folder from either `/usr/share/icons/` or `~/.local/share/icons/` depending on your installation choice above.
+Simply choose another theme and then delete the entire `MoreWaita` folder from either `/usr/share/icons/` or `~/.local/share/icons/` depending on your installation choice above.

 #### Arch Linux